thinkcompany/think_dev-standards/development-standards/quality-assurance/quality-assurance.md

 It is important to document your testing methods.
 Doing so allows us to account for the changes made and be aware of any other testing that may need to be performed.

-When you finish testing each combination, make a comment stating such in the test session.
+When you finish testing each combination, make a comment stating such in the JIRA test session.
 On every QA ticket created, include this information in the description.

 #Codebase Integrity QA